How to remove XAgentOSX remote access trojan from your system?

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is XAgentOSX RAT?

-XAgentOSX is a Mac-specific malicious program, which is not to be confused with its Windows-targeting counterpart that was developed by the same group.
+XAgentOSX is a Mac-specific malicious program, which is not to be confused with its Windows-targeting counterpart that was developed by an identical group.
 This malware is classified as a Remote Access Trojan (RAT).
-Trojans of this type are designed to allow remote access and control over an infected device.
-They can have a wide variety of functionalities, which enable likewise varied misuse of the compromised machine.
-XAgentOSX is deemed to be a piece of high-risk software, infections of which seriously endanger device and user safety.
+Trojans of this type allow remote access and control over an infected device.

 Name | XAgentOSX remote access trojan |

-Threat Type | Phishing, Scam, Mac malware, Mac virus |
+Threat Type | Phishing, Scam, Mac malware, Mac virus. |

-Detection Names | Avast (MacOS:Agent-Y [Trj]Trojan.MAC.APT28.A), BitDefender (Trojan.MAC.APT28.A), ESET-NOD32 (OSX/XAgent.A), Kaspersky (HEUR:Trojan.OSX.Sofacy.gen), Full List (VirusTotal) |
+Detection Names | Avast (MacOS:Agent-Y [Trj]Trojan.MAC.APT28.A), BitDefender (Trojan.MAC.APT28.A), ESET-NOD32 (OSX/XAgent.A), Kaspersky (HEUR:Trojan.OSX.Sofacy.gen), Full List (VirusTotal). |

 Symptoms | Your Mac becomes slower than normal, you see unwanted pop-up ads, you are redirected to dubious websites. |